PronovixOutlearn/outlearn-d8coder/modules/applying.md

 # Mail API

+Sending a mail is pretty much the same, although we're using a service now.

 <!-- @link, "url" : "http://code.tutsplus.com/tutorials/using-and-extending-the-drupal-8-mail-api-part-1--cms-23419", "text" : "I have learned the basics of mailing", "title" : "Using and Extending the Drupal 8 Mail API, Part 1: Sending and Altering", "description" : "In the first part we will create a custom email template that gets used for sending emails to the current user when s/he saves a new Article node.
 Additionally, we will see how others can alter that template in order to allow for HTML rendering of the email body instead of the default plain text" -->

+We can even replace the Drupal mail manager service with one that uses a 3rd-party service.
+Confusing, isn't it?

 <!-- @link, "url" : "http://code.tutsplus.com/tutorials/using-and-extending-the-drupal-8-mail-api-part-2--cms-23484", "text" : "I have seen how to use an external service for sending mail", "title" : "Using and Extending the Drupal 8 Mail API, Part 2: Using an external service", "description" : "Look at how we can use the Mail API to extend the default behaviour.
 The purpose is to use an external service as a means for email delivery" -->